“Mary Ann Garcia shares images from her youth in the Catholic school on mission grounds." © Robert Pluma

 Project Presentations

-CENTER highlights excellence and innovative contributions to the field each year with Award and Project Grant opportunities.
-As part of the career advancement packages, the selected photographers are invited to share an intimate view of their process and projects covering today’s most critical issues.
+Each year, CENTER recognizes photographic excellence and innovative contributions to the field through its Awards and Project Grants.
+As part of CENTER’s career advancement packages, these selected photographers are invited to discuss their projects and process in a public forum during the Review Santa Fe Photo Symposium.

-WHERE • Hosted in person at the La Fonda on the Plaza Hotel downtown Santa Fe and Livestream with Zoom
+WHERE • Hosted in person in the New Mexico Room at La Fonda on the Plaza Hotel in downtown Santa Fe.
+Also available via Zoom.

 HOWFree and Public

-MODERATOR • Evan Anderman, Ph.D. (b.
-1964 Denver, CO) is a Denver-based social landscape photographer who seeks to challenge the intricate relationship between human development and the natural world.
-His aerial and terrestrial photography endeavors to bring into focus the difficult to see widespread elements of the way our society uses the land.
-His work can be found in the collection of the Denver Art Museum and many private collections across the country and has been exhibited at institutions nationally and internationally.
-He received a BSE in Geological Engineering from Princeton University and an MSE and Ph.D. in Geological Engineering from the Colorado School of Mines.
+MODERATOR • Evan Anderman, Ph.D., is a Denver-based social landscape photographer who seeks to challenge the intricate relationship between human development and the natural world.
+His aerial and terrestrial photography endeavors to bring into focus the difficult-to-see widespread elements of the way our society uses the land.
+His work, which has been exhibited at institutions nationally and internationally, can be found in the collection of the Denver Art Museum and many private collections across the country.
+He holds a BSE in Geological Engineering from Princeton University and MSE and Ph.D. degrees in Geological Engineering from the Colorado School of Mines.

-He has served on numerous non-profit boards, and as an alumnus and mentor for Review Santa Fe, Anderman is currently the Vice-President of the Board of CENTER in Santa Fe, NM.
+Anderman has served on numerous non-profit boards.
+An alumnus and mentor for Review Santa Fe, Anderman serves as Vice President of CENTER’s Board of Directors.

 Transitional Realms • Sara Abbaspour